 2. Indulge in brunch

 With a whole extra hour to enjoy, why not luxuriate over your morning a little longer and indulge in a decadent brunch?
 Not sure where to head?
 Treat yourself to a sea view, at somewhere like Gylly Cafe in Falmouth, Cornwall, or find somewhere that does a proper hearty breakfast full of flavour like the Pink Cabbage in Mayfield, Sussex.
 If you need to take the dog for a walk, why not incorporate a trip to a dog-friendly cafe to the walk?
 The Bakery in Bembridge on the Island is a strong contender for that.

 3. Take a ghost tour

 One way to embrace the darker evenings is to get amped up for the autumn and winter festivities to come.
 We’re obsessed with all things spooky for Halloween and there’s no better way to get in the mood for the time of trick or treating than with a creepy ghost tour.
-Head to Bodmin Jail for one of their famous After Dark Events and explore it's 230 years of history by light of the moon; it's tortured and violent history makes it the perfect spot for history buffs and thrill seekers alike.
+Head to Bodmin Jail in Cornwall for one of their famous After Dark Events and explore it's 230 years of history by light of the moon; it's tortured and violent history makes it the perfect spot for history buffs and thrill seekers alike.
 If a jail doesn't appeal, what about a haunted inn?
 Jamaica Inn - of Daphne Du Maurier fame - runs regular Ghost Hunts.
 Tuck into a three-course dinner, then enjoy a night of paranormal investigation as you explore the Inn and attempt to communicate with spirits.
 Alternatively, the murder mystery evenings are always a blast.